 The Citizen Scientist FREE Water Monitoring Program

-2019 Spring Enrollment Is Open NOW!
+2019 Summer Enrollment Is Open NOW!

 The Citizen Scientist Program is a collaboration between the Department of Civil Engineering at the University of Nebraska-Lincoln, the Department of Environmental, Agricultural and Occupational Health at the University of Nebraska Medical Center, and GC Resolve.
 Other participants include various High School Science and FFA Students, various organizations, and dozens of volunteer Citizen Scientists.

 The reason we are testing private wells on farms is to give an opportunity for farm families and rural residents to increase awareness about rising contaminants in Eastern Nebraska, and to help improve their health by identifying potential contamination in drinking water supplies from excess nutrients.

 Here is the data collected by 2018's Citizen Scientists: